dallemang/swwo-errata/index.md

 Also, maybe in the list of serialization formats on the next line, N3, TriG and N-Quads might also be mentioned.

+These observations are all correct.
+This is page 67 in the print edition.

 ## Page 103

 ![](2020-12-31_15-11-swwo-page103.png)